 - Central heating

 - Extra beds

 In summer you eat outside on a sail-shaded terrace.
 In winter you move inside and eat in front of a flaming wood-burner.
 A buffet breakfast from 9-11am offers home-made jams by the dozen, baguette and croissants, muesli, fruit and orange juice; there’s coffee and tea, too.

 On Saturday nights there's the chance to enjoy great communal dinners, that are eaten in the lantern-lit garden.
 As long as at least 6 guests wish to participate, you might get a risotto or gazpacho, then red snapper or fillet of beef, a chocolate fondant with fresh fruit and ice cream and, finally, cheese.
 The kitchen and living area are open plan so you can watch the cooking and help yourself to drinks from the honesty fridge, including bottles of wine.

-The village has one local restaurants.
-We ate hearty French cooking at the village's only restaurant, Le Papet, where we were treated extremely kindly by Madame.
+The village has one local restaurant, Le Papet, where we ate hearty French cooking and were treated extremely kindly by Madame.
 For other options, drive to Tavel and its ubiquitous auberge, Avignon (10-15 minutes) for more cosmopolitan fare, or to Uzes (30 minutes) for countless eateries.